zhijie-li/MRC_dump/README.md

 A C++ program that dumps MRC image/movie/map slices into 8-bit grayscale PNG files.
 Very fast (compared to python/perl).
 Needs libpng.

 +/- 6-RMS cutoff is applied to filter out X-ray/flare pixels.
+If not supplied by the MRC file header, the RMS, mean, max and min values are recalculated from slice 0 and is used for calculating the scaling factor and cutoff values, which are applied to all slices.

 To compile: